AI Readiness is a Sales Problem, Not Just a Compliance One

 The output isn't boilerplate.
 It's answers that cite your actual policies, your actual controls, your actual architecture.
 Procurement teams recognize the difference immediately.

-The agent also performs gap analysis — surfacing where your documentation or controls are missing evidence, so your team can address the gaps before the next questionnaire arrives.
+The agent also performs gap analysis independently of any specific questionnaire — surfacing where your documentation or controls are missing evidence, so your team can proactively address gaps before the next questionnaire arrives.

 Approval before anything leaves

-One thing that matters enormously here: the agent drafts, you approve.
+One thing that matters enormously in this context: the agent drafts, you approve.
 Every questionnaire response goes to your approval inbox before anything is sent externally.
-You review, edit if needed, and send.
-The agent doesn't get to commit your company to compliance claims without a human in the loop.